odedia/examples/metrics/README.md

 ## Overview

+This example uses the Nile JS SDK to produce and get metrics about your entity instances.
 As described in the [top-level README](../README.md), the mock scenario in these examples is a company that provides SaaS.

 ![image](../images/saas.png)